Droplets I: Pressure-Dominated Sub-0.1 pc Coherent Structures in L1688 and B18: Discussion

 We use RADMC-3D\footnote{See \url{http://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/index.html} for documentation.} to calculate the NH$_3$ emission given the simulated gas density and temperature distribution.
 We adopt a uniform NH$_3$ abundance of $2\times10^{-9}$ n$_\mathrm{H}$.
 We adopt the collisional parameters from the Leiden atomic and molecular database \citep{Schoeier_2005} and compute the radiative transfer using the non-local thermodynamic equilibrium large velocity gradient approximation \citep{Shetty_2011}.
-To look for structures that show 1) a sharp change in velocity dispersion, and 2) locally concentrated emission, we derive the moment maps based on the synthesized NH$_3$ spectral cube.
-Based on the moment maps, we follow the same identification procedure described in \S\ref{sec:analysis_id} and select a droplet-like structure that shows clear signs of a change in velocity dispersion and coincides with concentrated synthetic NH$_3$ emission.
+To look for structures that show 1) a sharp change in velocity dispersion, and 2) locally concentrated emission, we derive the moment maps using the synthesized NH$_3$ spectral cube.
+We then follow the same identification procedure described in \S\ref{sec:analysis_id} and identify a total of 8 droplets that show clear signs of a change in velocity dispersion and coincide with concentrated synthetic NH$_3$ emission, as well as another 4 droplet candidates.

-The identified droplet-like structure, Sim-d1, has a radius of 0.036 pc, a mass of 0.96 M$_\odot$, and a subsonic velocity dispersion, $\sigma_\mathrm{tot} \sim$ 0.24 km s$^{-1}$ (derived from the synthesized NH$_3$ spectral cube in the same way as the observed $\sigma_\mathrm{tot}$; Fig.\ \ref{fig:MHD}).
-Sim-d1 is also found to have a line-of-sight velocity different from the median line-of-sight velocity of the ``cloud'' (the simulation cube), with a difference of $\sim$ 0.63 km s$^{-1}$.
-Table \ref{table:models} shows the properties of Sim-d1 alongside the typical values of the 18 droplets examined using the GAS observations.
+The identified droplets in the MHD simulations have a typical effective radius of $0.04\pm 0.01$ pc, a typical mass of $0.2\pm 0.1$ M$_\sun$, and a typical total velocity dispersion of $0.24\pm 0.02$ km s$^{-1}$.
+The droplets found in the simulation also have a typical difference in $V_\mathrm{LSR}$ of 0.37 km s$^{-1}$.
+These values span a range similar to those found for the droplets identified in the observations within uncertainty (Table \ref{table:models}; see also Fig.\ \ref{fig:MHDproperties}).